Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool performs smart contract security analysis, listing specific outputs (vulnerabilities, gas optimizations, best practices) and supported languages.
-It distinguishes from sibling tools like approval_scan or contract_docs by its focus on code analysis.
+The description clearly states the tool performs smart contract security analysis, identifying vulnerabilities, gas optimizations, and best practice violations, and lists supported languages (Solidity, Rust, Move, TypeScript).
+This is specific and distinct from sibling tools like approval_scan or contract_docs.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.